-Project: Cambridge Science Festival & Science on the Street to enhance science-based workforce
+Project: Cambridge Science Festival: to enhance science-based workforce development and

-technology, engineering, art, and math (STEAM) through the Cambridge Science Festival, an annual multifaceted celebration showcasing the leading edge
+art, and math (STEAM) through the Cambridge Science Festival, an annual multifaceted celebration showcasing the leading edge

 of science, technology, engineering that takes place in university, corporate, and public settings throughout the city; and for

 Science on the Street, an initiative that takes the best of the festival on the road, making STEAM accessible, engaging, and fun

-throughout the year; to boost tourism and increase employment opportunities and educational
+throughout the year; to boost tourism and increase employment opportunities and educational collaborations.

 Town of Montague, Montague

-Project: Turners Falls RiverCulture to transform Turners Falls from a 19th century mill town to a
+Project: Turners Falls RiverCulture: to transform Turners Falls from a 19th century mill town to a

 vibrant destination for residents, business owners, and tourists through a series of cultural events that revolve around the